Charan12-prog/CS573-project-template-proposal/README.md

 ## Milestones

-Week 4 — First Prototype (Scatter Plot)
+- Week 4–6 – Sleep vs Stress (Foundational Views)**

-Built the initial Sleep vs Stress scatter plot with gender-based coloring and trend lines.

-Confirmed the key dataset insight: higher stress → lower sleep duration.
+  Built the first scatter plot and bar charts of sleep vs stress, added tooltips and clear labels, and confirmed the core insight: higher stress → lower sleep duration.

-Week 5 — Avg Sleep by Stress × Gender (Static Bar Chart)
+- Week 7–9 – Sleep Disorders % by Stress (Stacked Bars + Interactivity)**

-Created the first bar chart of average sleep hours across stress bins (Low/Medium/High).

-Labeled bars with values; identified a clear downward sleep trend at higher stress levels.

-Week 6 — Tooltip + Basic Interaction Upgrade

-Added hover tooltips showing exact sleep values for each gender–stress bin.

-Improved readability with labeled averages and cleaner axis formatting.

-Week 7 — 100% Stacked Bar (Static)

-Built the first Sleep Disorder % by Stress stacked bar chart (None / Insomnia / Apnea).

-Insight: “None” decreases and sleep disorders increase as stress rises.

-Week 8 — Gender Filter + Dynamic Binning

-Added Gender dropdown (All/Male/Female) to update the stacked bars interactively.

-Chart now recalculates percentages for each selected group.

-Week 9 — Interactive Color Legend

-Introduced interactive legend (hover highlight + click to toggle disorders).

-Added smooth transitions, consistent colors, and improved interactivity.

-Week 10 — Hover Labels + Fade Effects

-Added numeric labels directly on bars during hover.

-Non-hovered bars fade out for clarity; tooltip redesigned to show category, percent, and count.

-Week 11 — Final Polished Version

-Completed final layout polish: typography (Poppins), spacing, rounded corners, shadow card.

-Enhanced readability, refined legend alignment, and made all interactions seamless.
+  Switched focus to sleep disorders (None / Insomnia / Sleep Apnea), created 100% stacked bars, then added the Gender dropdown and interactive color legend with smooth transitions.

+- Week 10–12 – Final Polish & UX Improvements**
+  Added hover labels and fade effects, refined typography and spacing, introduced the View dropdown (All vs Disorders only), and tuned colors so healthy vs disordered sleep are clearly grouped.